King's College London

 - King’s hosts an orientation programme for students who are new to the UK at the beginning of the autumn term, with a choice of events to welcome students to London and provide useful information to help them settle in and meet other new students.
-Events are free, but students are required to book a place online in advance in order to attend these events.
+Events are free, but students are required to book a place online in advance in order to attend.

 English Language Requirements

 - International students are usually required to provide certified proof of competence in all four English language skills (speaking, listening, writing and reading) before starting their studies.

 - Applicants are not required to have met the university's English language requirements before applying: they are welcome to apply to King's if they think they will be able to achieve the English language requirements in the summer before starting their course.

 Accommodation for International Students

-- As well as access to King's own halls of residences (which includes those managed by Unite and Fresh), international students will also have access to University of London intercollegiate halls, which includes catered halls and self-catering flats.
+- As well as access to King's own halls of residences (which includes those managed by Unite and Fresh), international students will also have access to University of London intercollegiate halls which include catered halls and self-catering flats.